stanford-rc/bookstack/README.md

 * `BOOKSTACK_SECRET_SAML_KEY`: This is the path to the file containing the Bookstack SAML SP private key.

+* `BOOKSTACK_SAML_DUMP_USER_DETAILS`: This variable is normally not set.
+If it is set, and `BOOKSTACK_AUTH_METHOD` is set to `saml2`: then the normal Bookstack app will be disabled.
+Instead, when you log in, you will be presented with a JSON-format dump of all the attributes received from the SAML IdP, along with the values of what Bookstack will be using for its attributes (`exernal_id`, `name`, `email`, etc.).

+* `BOOKSTACK_DEBUG`: This variable is normally not set.
+If it is set, logs of additional detail—**including secrets**—are output to logs.

 * `BOOKSTACK_SECRET_DB_BOOKSTACK_PASSWORD`: In MariaDB, a user `bookstack` is given full access to database `bookstack`.
 This is the path to the file containing the password.